 It took me twenty-five years and a career in consulting to get up the nerve to admit I wanted to write fiction.
 Now I can see that my degrees–in business, English, and psychology–and my career as a human resources consultant focusing on people and motivation have helped me get to this juncture.
 As a consultant and business writer, I’ve published more than thirty articles, white papers, and monographs for two management consulting firms.
 I still freelance in talent management, change management, and employee engagement, as well as writing.

-As a fiction writer, I’m a member of Sisters in Crime and the South Carolina Writers Workshop.
+As a fiction writer, I focus on short stories, mystery novels, and women’s fiction.
 My short story, “Not What Women Do,” won first place in the 2003 Carrie McCray Literary Contest and was published in Catfish Stew.
-Recently, another story, “Dementia,” was selected by The Quotable for their online publication and later nominated for the Pushcart Prize.
+“Dementia,” was selected by The Quotable for their online publication and later nominated for the Pushcart Prize.
 Currently, I am seeking publication of my novel Shifting Sands, mostly mystery with magical elements and a touch of romance.
-I live in Hilton Head, South Carolina, where Shifting Sands takes place, and where I am working on my next book, Short Straw.
+I live in Hilton Head, South Carolina, where Shifting Sands takes place, and where I am working on my next book, Finding Francesco.